 Jesus is Lord

-...if you confess with your mouth that Yeshu is MarYah (Jesus is the Lord, Jesus as Lord, or the Lord Jesus) and believe in your heart that God raised him from the dead, you will be saved.
+• That if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved; (NASB)

 Paul continues to say that no man, but by that same Spirit of God within, can declare Jesus to be the Lord.
-And yet, men say those English words all the time, be they born again or not.
+And yet, men say those English words all the time, whether they claim to be born again or not.
 If it truly is a litmus test, one of two things must be true:

-- All men, including authors, actors, and mockers alike, have the Spirit of God and can thus utter the words Jesus and Lord together in some combination
+1. All men, including authors, actors, and mockers alike, have the Spirit of God and can thus utter the words Jesus is Lord

-Item one, above, is simply not the case, as it would obviate the need for the test.
+We know that item one, above, is simply not the case, as it would obviate the need for and the purpose of the test!
 We are left with discovering what might be wrong with the translation.

 And Jesus answered him, "The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord."